ImAshuaige/lp-farm-dapp/README.md

    - Install the [MetaMask extension](https://metamask.io/) if you haven’t already.
    - **Create a new wallet** or **connect your existing one**.
    - In MetaMask, **switch the network** to `Sepolia` testnet:
-     - Click the network dropdown → Select “Sepolia”.
+     - Click the network dropdown → Enable Show Test Network → Select “Sepolia”.

 2. ### ⛽ **Ensure SepoliaETH**
    - This wallet must have some SepoliaETH to pay gas fees.